LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 A common issue when compiling modules as objects is the use of the atoms ``dynamic``, ``discontiguous``, and ``multifile`` as operators in directives.
-For better portability avoid this usage.
+For better portability, avoid this usage.
 For example, write:

 ::